cloud-ark/kubeplus/README.md

 **4. kubectl metrics**

 - ``kubectl metrics cr``: Provides metrics for a Custom Resource instance (count of sub-resources, pods, containers, nodes, total CPU and Memory).
 - ``kubectl metrics account``: Provides metrics for an account identity - user / service account. (counts of custom resources, built-in workload objects, pods, total CPU and Memory).
-Needs server-side component.
+Needs on-cluster component.
 - ``kubectl metrics workflow``: Provides CPU/Memory metrics for all the Pods that are descendants of a Service instance.

 **5. kubectl grouplogs**